 Volunteers are eager to support your mission, but they don’t want to compromise the health and safety of others.
 Virtual volunteering is an effective solution: to have a positive impact when our communities need it most.

-How to Recruit Virtual Volunteers
+How to Recruit and Engage Virtual Volunteers

 Fortunately, many of the processes and tools you would use to recruit in-person volunteers will help you recruit virtual volunteers.
-So, if you’re already posting opportunities on your website or volunteer management platform, you’re well on your way to recruiting virtual volunteers.
+So, if you’re already posting opportunities on your website or volunteer management platform, you’re well on your way to recruiting virtual volunteers!

 Any of the normal procedures your organization would perform when taking on new volunteers will need to be adapted to exist online.
 For example, how will you collect information from interested virtual volunteers?
 How will you interview your virtual volunteers?
 How will your volunteers receive, sign, and submit documents?
 Will you encourage volunteers to call or email with questions?
 Having the right technology in place at the start will help you streamline volunteer recruitment and onboarding.